Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

 with the tensor product the Deligne product of categories.
 (For 2-vector spaces, this looks just like the usual tensor product of vector spaces in terms of generators, up to isomorphism.)

-The symmetry is preserved because all the tensor products essentially derive from $\times$ for groupoids.
-Note that this argument is substantially the same for the twisted and untwisted cases. \end{proof}
+There must also be coherent invertible modifications which give isomorphisms of certain composites of these natural adjoint equivalences (see \cite{csp-class-2d}), and another relating $\chi$ and the braidings.
+These isomorphisms are quite natural, and a lengthy but straightforward check verifies the coherence conditions. \end{proof}

-Taking all these lemmas together we have the proof of Theorem \ref{thm:fvuifunctor}.
+Taking the above three lemmas together we have the proof of Theorem \ref{thm:fvuifunctor}.
 It is then immediate that this is an extension of our original 2-linearization 2-functor to the larger category, in the sense of the embedding noted in Corollary \ref{cor:subcat}.
 That is:

 \begin{corollary} The restriction of $\FV^{U(1)}$ to $\Span(\Gpd) \subset \uispgpd$, is isomorphic with $\FV$. \end{corollary} \begin{proof} This is a straightforward consequence of applying the definitions with trivial cocycles, and the fact that the representation category of a finite groupoid is canonically isomorphic to that of its groupoid algebra. \end{proof}